pexip/angular-enhance-text/README.md

             });
         });

+Then call the methods below to tweak it to your likings

 ### Set Smileys

 Pass in an object that has the smilie as key and the path to the image as value:

+    ```javascript
     enhanceTextFilterProvider.setSmilies({
         ':)': '/img/smiley.png',
         ';)': '/img/smiley2.png'